atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     There are two Terraform locks; one for the infrastructure and another for Terraform state.
 If you are still experiencing lock issues, change the directory to `./modules/tfstate` and retry the same command.

+??? tip "How do I deal with state data in S3 does not have the expected content?"

+    If Terraform state is locked and user forcebly unlock it using `terraform force-unlock <id>`, it may DynamoDB cannot get a chance to update the Digest value.
+This prevents Terraform from reading the state data.

+    **Symptom**

+    The following error is thrown:

+    ```shell
+    Error refreshing state: state data in S3 does not have the expected content.

+    This may be caused by unusually long delays in S3 processing a previous state
+    update.
+Please wait for a minute or two and try again.
+If this problem
+    persists, and neither S3 nor DynamoDB are experiencing an outage, you may need
+    to manually verify the remote state and update the Digest value stored in the
+    DynamoDB table to the following value: 531ca9bce76bbe0262f610cfc27bbf0b
+    ```

+    **Solution**

+    1. Open DynamoDB page in AWS console and find the table called `atlassian_data_center_<region>_<aws_account_id>_tf_lock` in the same region as the cluster.

+    2. Click on `Explore Table Items` and find the LockID named `<table_name>/<environment_name>/terraform.tfstate-md5`.

+    3. Click on the item and replace the `Digest` value with the given value in error message.

 ??? tip "How do I deal with Pre-existing state in multiple environment?"

     If you start installing a new environment while you already have an active environment installed before, you should *NOT* use the pre-existing state.